Shuttle/Shuttle.Core.Log4Net/README.md

 Log.Assign(new Log4NetLog(LogManager.GetLogger(typeof(Program), new FileInfo("log4net.config"))));
 ```

+When assigning the logger *always* use the `Log4NetLog` with the `FileInfo` overload to perform the configuration; else nothing will log.

 # Configuration

 For .NET Core you'll need to use a custom configuration file (not the application configuration file).